7777Satish/Aether/docs/API.md

 # API Documentation

-This document provides detailed information about the CodeEditor_C API, including functions, structures, and their usage.
+This document provides detailed information about the Aether API, including functions, structures, and their usage.

 ## Table of Contents